-Missed Exams
+Missed Exam

 If you are unable to attend a scheduled examination time and know in advance, please contact me prior to the exam so that we may reschedule your examination.
 In the event of an emergency, please contact me as soon as you are able so we can discuss an alternate examination opportunity.
+For the final exam, no examinations will be given during the last week of classes or on reading days.
+If you wish to reschedule a final exam, you must petition the Dean for Curriculum and Academic Engagement in writing in advance of the examination.
+You must confer with the instructor prior to submitting a petition, and the instructor will indicate to the Dean if he or she supports the petition.